-Non-dependants usually live, on a non-commercial basis, in the claimant’s household.
-Some non-dependants pay toward household bills.
+A Non-Dependant is someone over the age of 18 who normally lives with you on a non-commercial basis such as an adult son, daughter, relative or friend.
+Some Non-Dependants pay toward household bills.
 This money is not counted as the claimant’s income.

 Deductions are made from Housing Benefit and Council Tax Support.
 These are not related to the amount the non-dependant pays.
 These amounts are set by the government and are applied even if the non-dependant does not pay towards the household bills.
 The fixed amounts are based on the non-dependant's circumstances.